 George Newman: But... why?
 WHY?

-George Newman: [looks at camera] I knew she was gonna say that!
+George Newman: [looks at the camera] I knew she was gonna say that!

 [George kisses Teri, credits roll]

 R.J.
-Fletcher: This community means about as much to me as a festering ball of dog snot!
+Fletcher: [the broadcast which gets Channel 8 shut down by the FCC] This community means about as much to me as a festering bown of dog snot!
 You think I care about the pea-brained yokels of this town?
 If you took their combined I.Q., and multiplied it by a hundred, you might have enough intelligence to tie your shoe, if you didn't drool all over yourself first.
 I can't stand those sniveling maggots!
 They make me want to puke!
 But, there is one good thing about broadcasting to a town full of mindless sheep.
 I always know I have them exactly where I want them.
-Ha, ha, ha, ha, ha!

 George Newman: I need a drink.